European Union Prize for Literature: Revised format

 In 2022, the European Commission announced several changes in the prize's structure, indicating that from now, national organisations would make an initial selection of books, nominating one book each, and that a second round of selection conducted by a seven-member European jury would select one winner and five special mentions for the award.

 In response to these changes, the European Writers' Council announced that they would withdraw participation in the prize, stating that the new format "does not promote multilingualism."

 Prize

 Each laureate of the EUPL receives €5,000, and their awarded book is given support for translation, as well as promotion.
-An EUPL anthology is also published every year, which features excerpts from all laureates' awarded books both in original language and in an English or French translation.
+An EUPL anthology is also published every year, with excerpts from all laureates' awarded books both in the original language and in an English or French translation.

 Winners

 2009

 Winners for 2009 were announced in November 2009.